-In November of each year, the Studio Art Program holds a juried art exhibition for the scholarships and awards outlined below.
-Studio Art Majors wishing to participate may apply and submit work during the Department’s annual call for entries in the fall.
+Every year, the Studio Art Program offers scholarships and awards outlined below.
+Studio Art Majors and Minors wishing to apply will submit work samples during the Department’s annual call for entries.

 Dr. Lucia Anderson and her husband established this award to show appreciation to the Art Department for the classes offered by the Department of Art and Art History.
 The award money is to be used by a Studio Art undergraduate student to learn more about art by traveling or securing art supplies that the student could not otherwise afford.
 The Anderson is awarded at a minimum of $400.

 2019: Peri Law

 2017: Xioyin Chen, Adrian Garcia, Ayla Gizlice, Olivia Huntley, Annie Simpson, Emily Yue

 2013: Joseph Amodei